 Signs and symptoms vary, depending on the type of functional neurological disorder, and may include specific patterns.
 Typically these disorders affect movement or your senses, such as the ability to walk, swallow, see or hear.
-Symptoms can vary in severity and may come and go or be in-persistent.
+Psychogenic Non-Epileptic Seizures (PNES) is very common amongst FND.
+Symptoms can vary in severity and may come and go and be in-persistent unlike a pathological case.

 The cause of FND is unknown.
 The condition may be triggered by a physical, emotional, traumatic or stressful event.
-FND is related to how the brain functions, rather than damage to the brain’s structure (such as from a stroke, multiple sclerosis, infection or injury).
+FND is functional rather than damage to the brain’s structure (such as from a stroke, multiple sclerosis, infection or injury).

 Early diagnosis and treatment and recovery over a week -month versus years is dependent on education about the condition to both the patient and there companion eg. husband, mother, friends etc

 - Abnormal movement, such as tremors or difficulty walking

 - Difficulty swallowing or feeling “a lump in the throat”